 Trigger: Gain 2 charge dice each time you inflict a defeating wound on an opponent.
 In addition, if you are the one who inflicts the defeating wound on the last enemy in a conflict, you get to keep all of your charge dice instead of just half (including the 2 you just earned).
+You do not gain these benefits for your eidolons' actions, if you have any.
 Love This passion is aimed at a particular other person.
 It can be a romantic interest, a family member, or someone else who is very close to the character (but it must be a PC).
 The love does not have to be requited.
 Trigger: Gain 1 charge die every time an opponent makes a strike roll against your loved one, and another charge die for every wound that that character receives.
+You still gain this bonus if you took wounds or were the target of strikes that your loved one would have suffered (using Awesome Tokens or Guard, for example).
 Self-Loathing The character hates some part of herself, but doesn't necessarily have a death wish.
 She purposely puts herself in dangerous situations and revels in pain.
-Trigger: Gain 2 charge dice for each wound that you take.
-Vengeance The character is out to get someone.
-Any obstacles in the way, any setbacks, only serve to make the character more determined.
-Trigger: If you are defeated in a conflict, gain 4 charge dice.
-If you are still out at the end of the conflict (that is, you weren't brought back with the Rise of the Phoenix power, for example), do not halve your Charge Pool; you get to keep all of your charge dice.
+Trigger.
+Gain 2 charge dice for each wound that you take.
+Vengeance The character has been wronged by someone and seeks revenge.
+You need to name a specific NPC against whom you've sworn vengeance (your nemesis), and the faction to whom he or she belongs (such as Kanissian Guard, Loyalists, Enendian Rebels, Hidden Blade Crime Syndicate).
+This is a powerful drive forward for the character.
+Trigger: You gain 1 charge die at the beginning of any conflict and 1 charge die for every wound that you take.
+If one or more of the enemies you face belong to your nemesis' faction, your gain instead is 2 charge dice at the beginning of the conflict and 2 charge dice for every wound that you take (this includes fighting your nemesis with other PCs on your side).
+If you face your nemesis all by yourself, you gain 3 charge dice at the beginning of the conflict and 3 charge dice for every wound that you take.
 Character Traits Characters have 3 traits, which describe who the character is.
 The traits indicate what the character cares about, the special abilities that define her, the goals in her life, the unrequited love that drives her mad, the flaw that always makes her flustered, and so on.
 A trait can be focused on another character, or it can be general.
 Traits guide play and fuel the character's actions.
 Making up a trait can be easy or hard, depending on how much practice you have with it and how strong your vision of your character is.
 A trait can come in many shapes: it can be your character's trademark battle cry, a fact about the character's personality, or an attitude.
-Here are some traits from the example characters: There is nothing that scares me.
+Here are some example traits: There is nothing that scares me.
 Beautiful singing voice.
 "You're going to regret that."
 I can never tell Syjika how I feel.
 Always in the shadow of my mother.
 Unable to resist the tantalizing lure of flames.